I love pool noodles! They are so versatile and many things can be made with them.

-The raft took me about two hours to complete so plan accordingly.
+The raft takes about 2-2 1/2 hours to complete so plan accordingly.
 This raft is about the length of a eight or nine year old child.
 Make yours as short or as long as you need; this craft is very versatile.

 I hope you enjoy your raft!
 Customize it to your own colors and taste.
 Make patterns with colors or use different colored noodles to make the first letter for your child’s name.